 This is the main transport route to and from Wellington Airport and is often the first glimpse of the city and its harbour for visitors.
 It's also home to the Meridian Energy Wind Sculpture Walk.

-The new two-way bike path and separate footpath will make things safer and more enjoyable for everyone.
-Landscaping, planting, seats and bike parking will provide places where people can enjoy the views.
+The new paths make things safer and more enjoyable for everyone and help to encourage more climate-friendly ways to travel.
+Landscaping, planting, seats and bike parking provide places where people can enjoy the views.

-As a popular commuter route from the east, and visitor and recreational destination, the route forms part of Tahitai and Te Aranui o Pōneke / the Great Harbour Way – our region’s goal to one day have a walking and cycling path all the way around Wellington Harbour to Sinclair Head on the south coast.
+As one of the city's busiest cycling commuter routes, and a popular visitor and recreational destination, the new paths form part of Tahitai and Te Aranui o Pōneke / the Great Harbour Way – our region’s goal to one day have a walking and cycling path all the way around Wellington Harbour to Sinclair Head on the south coast.

 Cobham Drive artist's impressions